Configuring the application

 filename_advanced_company_indicators

 filename_advanced_company_indicators is the filename of the XLSX file that contains the Advanced Company Indicators.
+The file specified by filename_advanced_company_indicators must exist in the directory specified by the dir_input parameter.
 It must be a single string/character value, and it must refer to a valid, accessible, local file.
 As an example:

 filename_advanced_company_indicators: "2024-02-14_AI_2023Q4_RMI-Company-Indicators.xlsx"